Second Order Backward Stochastic Differential Equations with Quadratic Growth: 2BSDEs and monotone approximations

-We hope to have convinced the reader that because of all the reasons listed above, it seems difficult in general to prove existence of a solution to a 2BSDE using approximation arguments.
-However, the situation is not hopeless.
+We hope to have convinced the reader that because of all the reasons listed above, monotone approximation should not be considered as the first method of choice in order to prove wellposedness results for 2BSDEs, and alternatives must be found.
+This is exactly what we do in Section \ref{section.1quad}, following the original approach of \cite{stz}.
+Notice nonetheless, that this by no way means that monotone approximations {\emph never} work.
 Indeed, in \cite{pos}, the author uses such an approach to prove existence of a solution to a 2BSDE with a generator with linear growth satisfying some monotonicity condition.
-The idea is that in this case it is possible to show that the sequence of approximated generators converges uniformly in $(y,z)$, and this allows to have a control on the difference $\abs{Y^n_t-Y_t}$ by a quantity which is regular enough to apply the monotone convergene Theorem of \cite{dhp}.
+The idea is that in this case it is possible to show that the sequence of approximated generators converges uniformly in $(y,z)$, and this allows to have a control on the difference $\abs{Y^n_t-Y_t}$ by a quantity which is regular enough to apply the monotone convergence Theorem of \cite{dhp}.
 Nonetheless, this relies heavily on the type of approximation used and cannot a priori be extended to more general cases.

 Notwithstanding this, we will show an existence result in the next subsection using an approximation which has the particularity of being stationary, which immediately solves the convergence problems that we mentioned above.
 This approach is based on very recent results of Briand and Elie \cite{be} on standard quadratic BSDEs.